zhu0954/FishingGame/README.md

 *Avoid the monsters line of sight
 *collect fish to improve your score

-TO CLOSE THE GAME USE THE KEYS ALT + F4
+TO PLAY THE GAME GO INTO PLAYfishingGame and click on the .exe file TO CLOSE THE GAME USE THE KEYS ALT + F4

 ## Credits